-A tax credit was determined against the company Grupo Elektra, S. A. B. de C. V. for income tax for the 2006 fiscal year, in alleged compliance with the order issued by the Federal Court of Administrative Justice, which declared the nullity of the different tax credit determined in the amount of Ps.
+A tax credit was determined against the company Grupo Elektra, S.A.B. de C.V. for income tax corresponding to the 2006 fiscal year, in the amount of Ps.
 327,193,027.
+This credit was annulled by the Federal Court of Administrative Justice ("TFJA") so that the tax authority issue a new tax credit.